Skip to main content

 Before taking on a parent PLUS loan, you should also compare it to other options, such as our College Family Loan, which is a private education loan with a cosigner option to help secure lower rates, no upfront cost and no fees.
 The College Family Loan also offers multiple repayment options so you can choose what works best for you.

 Bottom line: Choosing to apply for either a private parent loan or the parent PLUS loan is a personal decision.
-The PLUS loan has some but not all the repayment benefits of federal loans for students.
-It has one interest rate for all applicants and includes an upfront fee of more than 4.00%.
+The PLUS loan has one interest rate for all applicants and includes an upfront fee of more than 4.00%.
 Rates for private loans, like the College Family Loan, are based on your credit and typically do not have an upfront fee.
-In addition, lenders offer their own repayment benefits, which may be as generous as what parent PLUS loans allow.
 It's important to understand the differences before deciding which is best for your circumstances.

 Interested in the benefits of our College Family Loan?
 Check out the details.